0xsequence/sequence-unity/README.md

 #### Consequences
 As the WaaS client will rely on network requests, interactions will be slower than with a direct integration.
 However, the speed to market with this approach is greatly improved, justifying the trade-off.

+Additionally, since the WaaS client relies on network requests, we must add additional async Tasks to the SequenceEthereum IWallet interface.
+This will require additional await statements throughout, harming readability.

 Remaining consequences follow those from ADR 2 (with respect to assemblies).

 ### ADR 2 - Separate assemblies for Sequence integration and Ethereum library